Zestymcspicy/frogger/README.md

 ## Playing the Game

 The arrow keys move the character around the screen.
 The goal is to get to the water.
-If you collide with a roach, you'll be forced to start over.
+If you get to the water you receive 10 points.
+If you collide with a roach, you'll be forced to start over and lose 5 points.